rob-c/XCache_Testing_Fun/README.md

 A repo with instructions for setting up a transparent XCache at a WLCG-Tier2 for fun, if you can make a profit using it, even better...

-Written by a sysadmin who don't have the time to learn how to debug/build/trace/fix/develop production services, targetting other sysadmins.
+Written by a sysadmin who doesn't have the time to learn how to debug/build/trace/fix/develop production services, targetting other sysadmins.

 ## Step0
 [Setting Up some hardware for an XCache server](docs/xcache_hardware_requirements.md)